kate-gill/sticky-notes-dashboard/README.md

 * App offers two themes based on a personal preference: Light Blue or Midnight Purple.
 * Location, preffered theme and notes are saved to local storage.

 This app was built with React Hooks.
-Although designed for desktop use, it is mobile friendly.
+Mobile friendly.
 Styled with CSS Grid Layout and Flexbox.
 Weather information comes from OpenWeatherMap API.

 The deployed version can be seen here: